hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] can be loaded in the editor via drag and drop
 - [ ] an interactive can be grabbed out of the editor and placed in the world with both the editor and interactive still working.
 The editor is cleared

-### Sequences in GlobalTimeline

-- [ ] the tree sequence is resizeable both left and right, this can be reversed
-- [ ] when 3 sequences are selected and one tries to resize all get deselected except the one that gets resized
-- [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
-  - [ ] snapping may be disabled with the snap toggle button in the menu bar
-  - [ ] toggling the button again enables snapping
-- [ ] the day sequence can be dragged to the middle layer onto a free spot
-- [ ] the night sequence can't be dragged or resized beyond the left timeline bounds
-- [ ] when clicking the "Add Sequence" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
-  - [ ] this can be cancelled by pressing ESC
-- [ ] right clicking on a sequence brings up a context menu
-- [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the interactive/beginning of the next/previous sequence
-- [ ] moving a sequence to the right will make the active area (light grey) larger
-- [ ] When making the zoom factor higher/lower with the input field, the length of the sequences adapt accordingly, the cursor updates its position and the whole scrollytelling can still be scrolled through
-- [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing the sequence view

-#### Selection of sequences

-- [ ] an unselected (default) sequence can be selected by clicking on it
-- [ ] the selected sequence can be moved by one scroll unit with the left/right arrows and by 10 scroll units when holding shift simultaneously
-- [ ] when clicking another sequence, the first sequence is no longer selected, but the second one is
-- [ ] when selecting a sequence with the `Alt` key pressed, the previous selection is not removed
-- [ ] when clicking while pressing `Alt` on a selected sequence, the sequence is deselected
-- [ ] all sequences can be selected with `Ctrl + A`
-- [ ] when all sequences are selected, `Ctrl + A` deselects all sequences
-- [ ] in the standard sequence setup, clicking on the night background and then clicking on the tree sequence while pressing `Shift` selects tree sequence, night background and day background
-- [ ] selected Sequences can be deleted with `Del`
-- [ ] when multiple sequences are selected the context menu renames all of them
-- [ ] having multiple sequences selected dragging one drags all and they snap in all possible positions

 ### TimelineLayer

 - [ ] one can bring the background layer to the front via drag and drop and the tree is not visible afterwards